facebookresearch/omni3d/README.md

   MODEL.WEIGHTS cubercnn://omni3d/cubercnn_DLA34_FPN.pth \
   OUTPUT_DIR output/evaluation
 ```

+Our evaluation is similar to COCO evaluation and uses $IoU_{3D}$ (from [PyTorch3D](https://github.com/facebookresearch/pytorch3d/blob/main/pytorch3d/ops/iou_box3d.py)) as a metric.
+We compute the aggregate 3D performance averaged across categories.

+[Coming Soon!]
+An example script for evaluating any model independent from Cube R-CNN's testing loop is coming soon!

 ### Performance on Test Set
 The evaluation produces two tables which summarize performance on the test set.
 The first is a performance analysis table and the second is the Omni3D performance table.
 The latter should be used to compare to Cube R-CNN.